Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Requirements for conditional registration and consequences

 Let us now assume that investigators a priori assume a healthcare effect $\delta>\delrel$ and aim at a sufficient success probability under this assumption.
 Due to $Z_1\sim \mathcal{N}(\delta\sqrt{I_1},1)$ condition (\ref{conditionCondApprovalExtended}) is equivalent to

 where

-Figure \ref{fig:minimalneededtrel} shows, in dependence on $\xi$, the universal lower bound (\ref{lambdaleftMax}) in the relative scale $\trel(\ionemin)={\ionemin}/{\irel}$.
+Figure~\ref{minimumNeededBoth} (left) shows, in dependence on $\xi$, the universal lower bound (\ref{lambdaleftMax}) in the relative scale $\trel(\ionemin)={\ionemin}/{\irel}$.
 Note that $\trel(\ionemin)$ is independent from $\delrel$ and only depends on $\alpha$, $\beta$, $\ac$ and $\xi$.
-The first part of the maximum in (\ref{lambdaleftMax}) comes from the requirement $p_1\leq\alrel$ and is represented in Figure \ref{fig:minimalneededtrel} by the black solid decreasing line.
+The first part of the maximum in (\ref{lambdaleftMax}) comes from the requirement $p_1\leq\alrel$ and is represented in Figure~\ref{minimumNeededBoth} (left) by the solid decreasing line.
 The other lines represent the second part of the maximum in (\ref{lambdaleftMax}) (which comes from the requirement $p_1\leq\ac$) for the different (one-sided) levels $\ac=0.05, 0.1, 0.15$.
-The minimum possible relative Information $\trel(\ionemin)$ can also be read off Figure \ref{fig:minimalneededtrel} by using for each $\ac$ the maximum of the corresponding horizontal line and the solid black line.
+The minimum possible relative Information $\trel(\ionemin)$ can also be read off Figure~\ref{minimumNeededBoth} (left) by using for each $\ac$ the maximum of the corresponding horizontal line and the decreasing solid line.

-The universal upper bound $\ionemax$ for the information of a reasonable pilot study is also shown in Figure \ref{fig:minimalneededtrel} on the relative scale, i.e. $\trel(\ionemax)$, namely by the horizontal grey dot-dashed line.
+The universal upper bound $\ionemax$ for the information of a reasonable pilot study is also shown in Figure~\ref{minimumNeededBoth} (left) on the relative scale, i.e. $\trel(\ionemax)$, namely by the horizontal dot-dashed line.
 Recall that this universal upper comes from the regulatory requirement $\estone\geq\delrel$ and the reflection that the requirements for conditional registration should not be more stringent than for a permanent registration.
-One can see that the universal lower bound $\trel(\ionemin)$ can exceed this universal upper bound in which case the fast-track procedure with a required conditional registration does not make sense.
-This is the case for $\xi$ falling short of the intersection point between the decreasing black solid line and grey dot-dashed line, which equals
+One can see that the universal lower bound $\trel(\ionemin)$ can exceed this universal upper bound, in which case the fast-track procedure with a required conditional registration does not make sense.
+This is the case for $\xi$ falling short of the intersection point between the decreasing solid line and dot-dashed line, which equals

 With $\alpha=0.025$ and $\beta=0.2$ we obtain $\xi_{\min}\approx 1.43$.
-This implies that the here considered fast-track process is useful only, if we can assume a health care effect that is at least 43\% higher than the minimal relevant effect $\delrel$.
-Note that this effect would even be larger with a larger conditional power of e.g. $1-\beta=0.9$.
+This implies that the here considered fast-track process is useful only if we can assume a health care effect that is at least 43\% higher than the minimal relevant effect $\delrel$.
+Note that this effect would even be larger with a larger overall power of e.g. $1-\beta=0.9$.
 All the following considerations of the fast-track procedure with required conditional registration will be made under the assumptions $\alpha=0.025$ and $\beta=0.2$.